CDAC-lab/leap-ai.info/content/leap/_index.en.md

 # About
 LEAP (La Trobe Energy AI Platform) is La Trobe University's flagship AI project for achieving net zero carbon emissions by 2029.
 The project is designed, developed, and deployed as a “Living AI Lab” by the Centre for Data Analytics and Cognition (CDAC), La Trobe’s leading research centre for fundamental and applied AI research.

+## Awards and Recognition

+- 2021 Clever Campus Innovation Award: Recognized by the Tertiary Education Facilities Management Association (TEFMA) for its innovative approach to campus energy management.
+- Best Paper Award: Awarded at the IEEE Human System Interaction Conference 2022 for the Net Zero Emissions Track, acknowledging LEAP's conceptual excellence.

 # La Trobe's Net Zero Emissions Goal
 La Trobe University aims to achieve Net Zero emissions by 2029, becoming the first Victorian University to reach this milestone.
 The program covers: